 Saranac Lake, NY 12983

-Ampersand Mountain's open summit provides breathtaking 360-degree views, but you'll have to work for it.
+Ampersand Mountain's open summit provides breathtaking 360-degree views from within the High Peaks Wilderness Area.
 The first half of the trail is fairly easy, but once it starts going up it's relentlessly steep until the top.
-Give yourself plenty of time to complete this hike, especially if you aren't an avid hiker.
+A successful hike of Ampersand, one of the Saranac Lake 6ers, involves research, physical fitness, the right gear, and knowledge of Leave No Trace principles

 • Elevation: 3,353 feet